matrix-org/matrix-spec-proposals/proposals/2326-label-based-filtering.md

 object, which specifies a list of labels to include or exclude in the given filter.

+Senders may edit the `m.label` fields in order to change the field associated with an event.
+If an edit removes a label that was previously associated with the original event or a past edit of it, neither the original event nor an edit of it should be returned by the server when filtering for events with that label.

 ### Encrypted rooms

 In encrypted rooms, the `m.label` field of `m.room.encrypted` events contains,